Monthly Book Club

 2018 marked the 56th anniversary of our annual Craddock Lecture.
 Richard Craddock was a member of Bloor Street and a high school math teacher with a deep interest in students and learning.
 In 1961, he left a bequest in his will indicating the interest was to be used to bring an outstanding speaker to the church at least once a year during the regular university term.
 We hope we have not shied away from his wishes.
 Our lectures have addressed such topics as “Religion and Global Affairs”, “Culture, Spirituality and Law in Anishinabe and Christian Traditions”, National Security or Human Rights: Where is the Balance? and “Religion: Recovering Our Roots”.
 Prior speakers have included: Margaret Atwood, Ursula Franklin, Michael Ignatieff, Mark Kingwell, Margaret Laurence, Very Rev. Stan Mackay, Rabbi Gunther Plaut, Murray Schaeffer, Janice Stein, and Marion Woodman.

 The Social Justice committee is pleased to announce that the 4th Sunday Seminar Series is back.
 All sessions will be held by Zoom (and projected into the sanctuary) at 12:30 pm following our morning service.
 Speaker information will be sent out ahead of all sessions.
 A question and answer session will follow after the speaker presents.
-Please mark your calendars for the 4th Sunday of September, October, November, January, February, March and April.
+Please mark your calendars for the 4th Sunday of November, January, February, March and April.

 Health and Spiritual Wellness